 Polyuria could be linked to excessive protein or calcium in a parrot’s diet.
-Too much protein, which is a common complaint in seed-based diets, leads to elevated uric acid levels.
+Too much protein, common in seed-based diets, leads to elevated uric acid levels.

 Hormonal changes can also be linked to polyuria in parrots.

-This is likeliest in female parrots at the onset of Spring, as longer days and shorter nights encourage breeding behavior in birds, though intact males will also experience hormonal shifts.
+This is likeliest in female parrots at the onset of spring because longer days and shorter nights encourage breeding behavior in birds.
+However, male parrots can also experience hormonal shifts.

-Signs that a parrot’s hormones are imbalanced include:
+Signs that a parrot’s hormones are elevated include:

 - Verbalizing to excess, most notably screaming for attention.

-- Demonstrating sexual behavior during petting, such as rubbing.
+- Demonstrating sexual behavior during petting, such as vent rubbing.